 Care Receivers are people who receive one-on-one care from a Stephen Minister.
 These are people struggling through a difficult time in life.
 The relationship between a Stephen Minister and care receiver is confidential.
 Men are matched with men, and women with women.

 Stephen Ministers are trained and supervised in their care-giving.
 Prior to enrolling in the 50-hour training program, a potential Stephen Minister must complete an application and an interview with the Stephen Ministry leadership team.
 Caring individuals from within WMPC and the surrounding community lead our training.
 Upon completion of the training, new Stephen Ministers are commissioned to serve and begin their two-year commitment to one-on-one caregiving.
-To explore becoming a WMPC Stephen Minister, contact Robert Galloway or anyone wearing a blue Stephen Ministry badge.
+Contact Parish Associate Judy Yates Siker or Stephen Ministry Coordinator Laura Raynor to receive more information, ask questions, or apply.